Funding your studies

 Undergraduate full-time home students and EU migrant workers

-Home students and EU migrant workers are usually eligible to apply for a student support package from Student Finance England or the NHS Grants unit, which can help pay for tuition fees and living costs unless you already have already completed an undergraduate honours degree.
+Home students and EU migrant workers are usually eligible to apply for a student support package from Student Finance England or NHS Student Bursaries, there may be restrictions in the support available to you if you have previously studied a degree programme.

 - your level of income and the income of your household

 - how many children you have in childcare

 The childcare grant is paid as part of your student funding package and covers all forms of childcare including school clubs provided it is registered and approved.
 Please note, to qualify your partner must not already be receiving the childcare element of Working Tax credit.